Skip to content

 Description of the <line> element

-The SVG <line> element creates lines.
-Since the <line> elements are geometrically one-dimensional single lines, they do not have any interior.
-Therefore, they are never filled.
+The SVG <line> element creates straight lines.
+Since <line> elements are geometrically one-dimensional, they have no interior area and are never filled.
+The fill attribute is ignored for this element.

 Example of the SVG <line> element: